yireo/magento-integration-tests-docker-composer/README.md

 This test procedure relies upon the Yireo Integration Testing Helper to offer a file `install-config-mysql.php`.
 By default, this includes a configuration where the test framework is only run with the Magento core modules enabled and your own module enabled.
 However, you could tune the file
 `magento-files/install-config-mysql.php` to also disable things like MSI and GraphQL .... if you want.

+For repeated runs, you might also want to toggle the `TESTS_CLEANUP` constant in `magento-files/phpunit.xml`.